gvwilson/thirdbit/src/fiction/darker-web/index.md

   - can't fall behind (he has had dreams about what happens to those who fall behind)
   - the rare books collection has been gathering dust since Wingate passed
   - the people who consult it aren't exactly the sort who socialize well with donors
-  - Thornberg is persuaded by MU's Chief Advancement Officer to allow the books to be scanned
+  - Thornberg is persuaded by Barnabas Marsh (MU's Chief Advancement Officer) to allow the books to be scanned

 - 2006: angry conversation with IT department about failure to meet deadlines
   - machines keep breaking down ("or are being sabotaged!" says Thornberg, who has heard gossip)
   - Prof. Jayaramath (PhD in Comparative Literature, Mysore University) says that they had similar problems
-  - gets the project back on track
+  - is brought in by Marsh to get the project back on track

 - 2014: material is finally available despite repeated mishaps
   - students make jokes about the project being cursed